 When we moved to Austin Texas just over three years ago, we knew we weren’t going to buy a house.
 We had just read the Dave Ramsey book, Total Money Makeover, and we were looking to budget our money, manage funds, pay off debt, and save.
-In that order, I think!
+In that order!

 Also when you move to a new town, city, state, country, chances are you’ll need a period of adjustment.
-It takes a bit of time to learn a new city and find the right area to live in that will work for you.
+It takes a bit of time to learn about your new surroundings and find the right area to live in that will work for you.

-After being homeowners for 12 years, moving to a new state three years ago, opened our eyes and minds to renting once again.
+After being homeowners for 12 years, moving to a new state three years ago, opened our eyes and minds to the value of renting once again.

-Rental one was a house that was nearly twice the size as our bungalow back home.
-It was in a decent area, had pecan trees in the back yard, and a great open floor plan in part of the house.
+Texas rental one in south Austin was a house that was nearly twice the size as our bungalow back home in Tampa, Florida.
+Texas rental house one was in a decent area, had pecan trees in the back yard, and a great open floor plan downstairs.
 But this was not our forever home.
 The house was huge, 2 stories, almost too big.
 Also, the house had foundation issues, the owner wasn’t ready to tackle that issue and our property manager used a handy man for everything, so any problems or fixes were kinda half-assed.
 Rental one wasn’t in a pristine planned neighborhood.
 Of course we were sad when it came time to move, we had made amazing friends.
 But moving… it was hassle free!

-Rental two, is a smaller house in a great planned neighborhood and amenities.
+Texas rental two, is a smaller house located in a great planned neighborhood with amenities.
 The neighbors aren’t as friendly or warm, but we’re close to pretty much everything.
-Great restaurants, and shopping, and access to major roads.
-Single story home made the Pugs quality of life better too.
+Great restaurants, and shopping, access to major roads.
+This single story home made the Pugs quality of life better too.
 We use all the rooms and space in this house.
-It’s a little cozy, the floorpan isn’t ideal, again, this isn’t our forever home, but it’s home for now.
+It’s a little cozy, the floorpan isn’t ideal.
+Again, say it with me, “This isn’t our forever home,” but it IS home for now.
 Oh, and the kitchen wallpaper- it was kinda a deal breaker for me when we did the initial walkthrough… but I remembered, it’s just a rental, the pros outweighed the cons.